Rubén Sellés

-Rubén Sellés Salvador (born 15 June 1983) is a Spanish football coach who is the manager of Premier League club Southampton.
+Rubén Sellés Salvador (born 15 June 1983) is a Spanish professional football manager who is the manager of Segunda División club Real Zaragoza.

+Sellés has also managed Southampton in the Premier League and Reading.
 With coaching experience in Greece, Russia, Azerbaijan, Denmark, Spain and England, Sellés has a Master's degree in Sports & Physiology from the University of Valencia, and graduated from UEFA's Pro Licence programme aged 25.

-Career
+Coaching career

-Sellés began his coaching career as a fitness coach at Greek club Aris Thessaloniki.
-Sellés departed in 2009 to perform a similar role for the Villarreal youth team.
+Born in Marxalenes, a neighborhood in Valencia, Sellés played for local side Parreta CF before finishing his playing career with Burjassot.
+At the age of 16, he was already coaching the youth sides of Parreta.
+In 2002, Sellés entered the University of Valencia and became a coach of the university's football team; he led the club to a promotion from the Segunda Regional in their first senior season, and kept the club in the Primera Regional in the following campaigns.

-In 2010, Sellés travelled to Russia, acting as assistant manager to Aleksandr Pobegalov at Shinnik Yaroslavl.
+At the start of the 2008–09 season, Sellés joined a host of compatriots at Greek side Aris Thessaloniki, being an assistant fitness coach.
+He departed in 2009 to perform a similar role for the Juvenil squad of Villarreal.

-In July 2011, Sellés returned to Aris, this time as assistant manager.
-The following season joining Neftchi Baku, remaining as assistant manager there for two seasons under managers Boyukagha Hajiyev, Arif Asadov, Nazim Suleymanov and Tarlan Ahmadov.
+In 2010, Sellés travelled to Russia, acting as assistant manager to Igor Lediakhov at Shinnik Yaroslavl.
+He later worked as Óscar Fernández's assistant at Asteras Tripolis and Gandía, before joining Neftçi; he remained an assistant manager there for two seasons, under managers Boyukagha Hajiyev, Arif Asadov, Nazim Suleymanov and Tarlan Ahmadov.